limbernie/limbernie.github.io/_posts/2018-11-18-moonraker-1-walkthrough.md

 ### Afterthought

 _If you find the dates in this write-up are off, that's because I wrote this a month ago.
-I was testing for the [creosote][2]_ :smile:
+I was testing for [creosote][2]_ :smile:

 Mandela Effect?